Enno Mammen (Heidelberg University)

 The first afternoon will close with a poster session, where the participants present their research topics.
 Knowing about the broad research interests of their peers from the start of the workshop will facilitate discussions and interactions.
 All conference participants will be able to vote for the prize for the best poster presentation.
 This will provide additional incentives for excellent presentations and helps the development of early-career researchers.

-Hans Reimann
+Hans Reimann (Heidelberg University)

 Data-Driven Impulse Control in Multiple Dimensions via Non-Parametric Estimation of the Optimal Stopping Rule